jordani283/staff-qualifications/AUDIT_TRAIL_README.md

 ## Overview

-This implementation adds a comprehensive, immutable audit trail feature to the StaffCertify web app.
+This implementation adds a comprehensive, immutable audit trail feature to the TeamCertify web app.
 Every significant action taken on certifications is automatically logged with detailed information about what changed, who made the change, and when.

 ## Features